 Studying this in Bristol, a UNESCO City of Film, means you'll be part of the city's rapidly expanding screen business sector, the third largest in the UK.

 Bristol is home to the BBC's world-famous Natural History Unit, Aardman Animations, the Bottle Yard Studios, and many leading independent production companies, as well as being one of two Channel 4 regional hubs, and the new production base for Netflix.

 The course draws on UWE Bristol's strong reputation in film studies and filmmaking, and the renowned research of our film and cultural studies staff.

-Working with Bristol Business School, you'll also learn about creative entrepreneurship, and the practicalities of establishing yourself as a successful producer.
+You'll learn about creative entrepreneurship and the practicalities of establishing yourself as a successful producer.

 There'll be opportunities to network with other future creative leaders, working alongside students on our other postgraduate screen courses.

-The course includes a field trip to the Berlin Film Festival, company visits and guest lectures by leading industry experts.
+Where possible, the course will include company visits and guest lectures by leading industry experts.

 Where can it take me?

 You'll develop the skills to work on documentaries, feature films, TV and new platforms, as a production manager, line producer or production assistant.